Limnation/02-portfolio/README.md

 ![screenshot4](./pdf/4.jpg)
 ![screenshot5](./pdf/5.jpg)
 ![screenshot6](./pdf/6.jpg)
-(note: this does not show any of the animations to view some of the criteria)
+(note: this does not show any of the hover events to view some of the criteria)

 # link to deployed application